Anishinaabemowin Language of Kettle and Stony Point

 The Anishinaabemowin language belongs to the Central Algonquian language family, and is located in Kettle and Stony Point First Nation.
 This name variation stems from the relation between the name of the language and the name of the people speaking it, as Anishinaabemowin is spoken by the Anishinaabe.
 It is also a combination of Pottawatomi and Ojibway.
-There is a population of 936 people living in Kettle and Stony Point, and of those 936 less than 10 people are fluent speakers of the language.
+There is a population of 936 people living in Kettle and Stony Point, and of those 936, fewer than 10 people are fluent speakers of the language.
 Kettle and Stony Point is located in Canada, in the province of Ontario and in the municipality of Lambton County.

 Name Variations for the Language

 This language has a multitude of different names and spelling variations.
 Once such variation is Potawadami that belongs to the Central Algonquian language family located in Kettle and Stony Point.
 This spelling and name variation for the language is used by families on the reserve when passing on the teachings of the language to others.
 Another variation is Potawatomi of the Central Algonquian language family.
 This spelling variation was discovered on the Ethnologue website and exists as the American spelling for the language.
 Other name and spelling variation for the language spoken in Kettle and Stony point are Ojibway, Ojibwe or Ojibwa.
 All these variations refer to the same language, as Anishinaabemowin is believed to be a dialect of Ojibway in the Algonquian language family.
 The different spelling variations listed above, Ojibwe and Ojibwa are gendered language terms and are spelling variations left behind by French missionaries who tried to document the language.
 As such Ojibwe is the male gendered term, and Ojibwa is the female gendered term.
 Another name variation for the language is Chippewa of the Algonquian language family.
 This variation is often used more in the United States and stems from the name of the people that speak the language Chippewas.
 The last variation of the language discovered is Ojibwemowin of the Central Algonquian language family.
 This variation is the languages name in Ojibway.